StefanZander/lecture_notes/swcs/html/docs/milestone2.md

-## Abstract
+### Abstract

 !!! warning
-    **Please Note**:
+    **The Importance of the Abstract**:
     The **abstract** is probably the **most important** and **most difficult** part to write of your paper.
-    So it definitly pays off to put a lot of effort and thoughts in creating a sound and meaningful abstract.
+    Hence, it definitly pays off to put a lot of effort and thoughts in creating a sound and meaningful abstract.

 The abstract helps the reader to determine whether it is **worth their time** to read your paper and whether they find the information they are looking for in it.
 The abstract therefore should outline the **main insights** (=results) of your work together with a description of the problem space and the methodology applied in creating the insights.